JulyInSummer/cinematic/README.md

 App run inside Docker, so make sure you have Docker & docker-compose installed on your system

-> **Warning:** App run inside Docker, so make sure you have Docker & docker-compose installed on your system.
+> **Warning:** App runs inside Docker, so make sure you have Docker & docker-compose installed on your system.

 I'm using migrate for managing migrations in the project.
 Make sure to install migrate binary.
 On how to install migrate see the following [link](https://github.com/golang-migrate/migrate/tree/master/cmd/migrate).
 You'll also need to install [swaggo](https://github.com/swaggo/swag) if you want to play around, add more handlers to generate OpenAPI specification.